Graduate Application Instructions

 Animation + Digital Arts MFA, Cinematic Arts (Media Arts, Games & Health) MA, Film & Television Production

-MFA, Interactive Media MFA, Writing for Screen & Television MFA
+MFA, Expanded Animation MFA, Interactive Media MFA, Game Design and Development MS, Writing for Screen & Television MFA

 - Two letters of recommendation required (at least one academic reference)

 Cinema & Media Studies MA & PhD, Media Arts + Practice PhD